James Connolly: ITGWU leader in Belfast

-Through the ISF Connolly re-established links with socialists in Ireland, and in January 1910 he transferred the production of the Harp to Dublin, although it was to survive only until June.
+Through the ISF Connolly re-established links with socialists in Ireland.
+In January 1910 he transferred the production of the Harp to Dublin, although it was to survive only until June.
 Until 1914, Connolly's principal outlet was to be The Forward, a weekly of the Glasgow ILP, which had a small circulation in Belfast.
-In July, Connolly landed in Derry ostensibly on a speaking tour, but James Larkin soon persuaded the Socialist Party of Ireland (SPI) to raise the additional funds that would enable Connolly's family to join him.
+In July 1910, Connolly landed in Derry ostensibly on a speaking tour, but James Larkin soon persuaded the Socialist Party of Ireland (SPI) to raise the additional funds that would enable Connolly's family to join him.
 In January 1909, Larkin had established the Irish Transport and General Workers Union, his own model of the One Big Union.
 The same year, 1911, in which Connolly's occupation was listed on the census return as "National Organiser Socialist Party, Larkin sent him north to Belfast to organise for the ITGWU in Ulster.

 In a city in which the Protestant-dominated apprenticed trades were organised in British-aligned craft unions, troops had been deployed in 1907 to break strikes Larkin had called among dock labourers, carters and other casual and general workers.
 Four years later, Connolly succeeded in bringing dockers out in sympathy with striking cross-channel seamen, and in the process to secure a pay increase.
 ITGWU membership grew, and Connolly was approached by women toiling in Belfast's largest industry, linen.

 The sweated trade engaged thousands of women and girls both in mills and, unprotected by the Factory Acts, as outworkers.
 A Belfast Trades Council sponsored Textile Operatives Society, led by Mary Galway, concentrated only on the better-paid Protestant women in the making-up sections.
 In response to the speeding up of production in the mills and, relatedly, the fining of workers for such new offences as laughing, whispering and bringing in sweets (the creation, in Connolly words, of "an atmosphere of slavery"), thousands of spinners went out on strike.